Charlemae Hill Rollins: Literature reforms

-Rollins was primarily concerned with providing materials that portrayed African-Americans in a positive light, as well as materials by and about blacks.
+Rollins was primarily concerned with providing materials that portrayed African Americans in a positive light, as well as materials by and about blacks.
 We Build Together was written to create an index of “books that Negro children could enjoy without self-consciousness, books with which they could identify satisfactorily, books that white children could read and so learn what Negro young people and families were like.”
 She also believed that positive black literature could also help foster tolerance between races by knocking these stereotypical conceptions down.
 We Build Together cemented Rollins's reputation as a prominent leader in children's literature.
 Publishers began sending her copies of books to evaluate.

-Rollins was also a noted storyteller.
+Rollins was a storyteller.
 In “The Art of Storytelling,” she wrote, "Storytelling is a wonderful way of breaking down barriers, or getting acquainted with new people, and drawing groups and individuals together."
 Her stories were based on positive news articles about blacks, folk tales, or stories her grandmother had told her.

 After retiring, Rollins turned her hand to writing.
-She published Christmas Gif', an Anthology of Christmas Poems, Songs and Stories Written by and about Negroes in 1963.
+She published Christmas Gif': An Anthology of Christmas Poems, Songs and Stories Written by and about Negroes in 1963.
 Her passion for storytelling is reflected in the variety of excerpts from Paul Laurence Dunbar, Booker T. Washington, and Gwendolyn Brooks.